The Federal Budget Timeline & Process

 by John Haughey, FiscalNote

 The federal budget has an official timeline, but it doesn't always go according to plan.
-Learn the steps & processes for how the budget is created and approved!
+Learn the steps & processes for how the budget is created and approved.

 Every year, federal agencies, the White House's Office of Management and Budget, and Congress work on a budget for the upcoming fiscal year, which runs from October 1 through September 30.
 It is a complicated and confusing process.
-However, one that advocacy and government affairs teams have to follow closely to make sure their public policy agenda and issues are represented fairly.
+However, it is one that advocacy and government affairs teams have to follow closely to make sure their public policy agenda and issues are represented fairly.

 Who Approves the Federal Budget?

 The federal budget is approved by the House, Senate, and the President combined.
-There is a lot of back and forth and collaboration to get this to happen and it doesn't always go according to plan.
+There is a lot of back and forth and collaboration to get this to happen, and it doesn't always go according to plan.

 When is the Federal Budget Due?